Skip to main content

 }

-If -OutputFormat=CSV, this is the name of the container object of the array that is to be saved in a .csv file.
+If -OutputFormat=CSV, -CaptureTag names the container object of the array to save as a CSV file.

 -ConfigFile

-Specify this if the property names should be included as the first line of the .csv file.
+When specified, property names are included as the first line of the CSV file.

 -MissingFileExitValue